One idea could change the world—or corporate real estate as we know it.

 Describe why your project represents a collaborative effort between two or more companies and what processes you developed to ensure all participants fully participated.

 For SLADD Design categories: The judges would like to see a focus on linkage between sustainability objectives and how they fit into the overall project and organizational objectives.

 For Development Categories: The judges want to see a linkage between the project’s objectives and the organization’s mission, objectives and strategies.
-The project should not be a “stand‐alone” effort, that is, it should demonstrate the fulfillment of the organization’s overall strategy for sustainability.
+The project should not be a “stand‐alone” effort; rather, it should demonstrate the fulfillment of the organization’s overall strategy for sustainability.

 Describe the implementation.
-Give emphasis to the leadership challenges and choices.
+Emphasize the leadership challenges and choices.
 See descriptions provided in previous award winners’ case studies

 Describe challenges, things you could have done differently, unexpected successes, etc.